ome/omero-web/MIGRATION_TO_DJANGO_32_GUIDE.md

 ## Introduction

 Django 3.2.x is now the major version that OMERO.web depends upon.
-For sys-admins, the installation of `omero-web==5.14.0` will also upgrade Django and Django-cors-headers as required.
+For system administrators, the installation of `omero-web==5.14.0` will also upgrade Django and Django-cors-headers as required.
 You will also need to upgrade your `omero-web` plugin apps to versions compatible with Django 3.2.
-OME has recently updated `omero-iviewer`, `omero-figure`, `omero-parade`, `omero-mapr` among others, and `omero-webtagging` has also been updated.
+Popular apps such as `omero-iviewer`, `omero-figure`, `omero-parade`, `omero-mapr` and `omero-webtagging` have been updated accordingly.

 You many need to uninstall other Django apps such as https://pypi.org/project/django-cookies-samesite/ which is not needed for `Django 3.1+`.